This article has been reviewed by tax expert Erica Gellerman, CPA.

 1. The IRS’s instructions for Schedule C. Even if the rest of the IRS Schedule C form looks straightforward enough that you don’t think you’ll need instructions, you’re still going to need the Principal Business or Professional Activity code for your business.
 This is conveniently located within the IRS’s instructions.

 2. Your employer identification number (EIN).
-If you have a separate EIN for your business, you must include it on your Schedule C. If you haven’t memorized your EIN, you can find it on your Form SS-4 notice.
+If you have a separate EIN for your business, you must include it on your Schedule C. If you haven’t memorized your EIN, you can find it on the IRS notice you receive after submitting your Form SS-4 to the IRS.

 3. Profit and loss statement for the tax year.
 Schedule C is a reporting of the profit or loss in your business.
 You can find most of the information you need to complete your Schedule C tax form on the profit and loss statement or income statement from your bookkeeping software.
 Make sure you’re using the correct basis (most small businesses file their tax returns on a cash basis.)